 If you need help with any of Mount Online learning technologies, please email helpdesk@msvu.ca or visit Online Learning.
 During regular business hours (AT), you may phone 902-457-6538.
 On evenings and weekends, phone 902-457-6788.

 Learning activities

-During your co-op term, you will participate in course work that is designed to connect your classroom learning with your professional on-the-job training.
+During your work experience, you will participate in course work designed to connect your classroom learning with your professional on-the-job training.
+You will engage in the following activities throughout the term: